ultraJeff/samscom-code-exercise/README.md

-# Samsung Web Exercise
+# Rosetta Web Exercise
+Welcome to the Rosetta web exercise, and thank you for your the time.
 The purpose of these exercises is to establish your overall coding style and abilities.

 ### Requirements
 * Adobe Photoshop